The Saxon Wine Route

 Weingut Zimmerling

-On the steep slopes above Pillnitz that go by the name of Königlicher Berg (Royal Mountain), a wine-grower plies his trade who found his vocation later in life.
-Klaus Zimmerling was earning a living as a mechanical engineer until 1992 when he acquired four hectares on Rysselkuppe with a perfect south-facing location.
-Pinot Gris, Pinot Blanc, Kerner, Gewürztraminer and Traminer all thrive here without the application of synthetic pesticides.
-Zimmerling is content with modest yields, which he sees as a prerequisite for the intensity of his wines.
-In 2010, he became a member of the Association of German Quality Wine Estates.
-Illustrations of graceful wooden sculptures of female figures, created by his wife Malgorzata Chodakowska, adorn the labels of these characterful wines.
+Also working on the steep slope above Pillnitz, the Königlicher Berg, is a winemaker who only found his vocation the second way around.
+Klaus Zimmerling earned his living as a mechanical engineer until he acquired the four hectares on the Rysselkuppe with perfect southern exposure in 1992.
+Here, Pinot Gris and Pinot Blanc, Kerner, Gewürztraminer and Traminer thrive – without herbicides or synthetic pesticides.
+Zimmerling produces only small yields, which he says is a prerequisite for the high density of his wines.
+He has been a member of the Association of German Prädikat and Quality Wineries since 2010.
+Images of graceful female wooden sculptures from the hand of his wife, the artist Malgorzata Chodakowska, adorn the labels of the wines.

 Bergweg 27, Dresden